-If the recipient blocks your call, then it’s either he or she picks the unknown number, allows it to ring multiple times without response because it’s an unknown number or no familiar caller ID.
+If the recipient blocks your call, then it’s either he or she picks the unknown number, allowing it to ring multiple times without a response because it’s an unknown number or no familiar caller ID.

 2. Send the contact a text message

-That’s especially with third-party apps like Sideline, Burner, or Hushed you can confirm the status of your SMS and verify if the recipient has read the message.
-That’s how to find if someone blocked your number from texting and make an accurate conclusion.
+That’s especially with third-party apps like Sideline, Burner, or Hushed.
+You can confirm the status of your SMS and verify if the recipient has read the message.
+That’s how to find out if someone blocked your number from texting and make an accurate conclusion.

 Now, how to tell if someone blocked your number on iPhone?